Ouckland/Portfolio-Projects/Job_board_portal/to-do.md

 entire profile except profile setup

-To-Do

-Integrate phone code into the profile model for both seeker and employer
+  # Work on the Sorting of the deadline and newest tomorrow